 Albertans provided input on introducing a mandatory entry-level training (MELT) program for drivers who want to get a Class 1 (tractor-trailer) or Class 2 (bus) professional licence.

 - Currently, Alberta does not have regulated training requirements for Class 1 or 2 licences.

 - Following Ontario's lead, jurisdictions across Canada are considering MELT programs.

 - Feedback will help inform the new requirements and refine the curriculum.

-Alberta is exploring options to require new commercial carriers to prove their compliance with national standards before receiving safety certification.
+Albertans weighed in on options to require new commercial carriers to prove their compliance with national standards before receiving a Safety Fitness Certificate.